 - Desperately Looking for a Purpose in Life: Randomly joins a street fight (on the enemy side, of course!) to see what happens; switches to Eliwood's side because he hopes joining him will turn out to be worthwhile.

-- I Have No Family: He was the eldest son of a wealthy merchant family, but once he found out they were pretty much slave-drivers, he left home and never looked back.
+- Hates Their Parent: He was the eldest son of a wealthy merchant family, but once he found out they were pretty much slave-drivers, he left home and never looked back.

 - I Was Just Passing Through: Claims this more than once.